There's no telling when an immigration bill will come to the House floor, what it will say, or who will support it.

 King's "immigration whip team" began in January, when he learned that a group of House Republicans and Democrats were secretly negotiating an immigration bill that he was certain included a path to citizenship.

-He solves it by saying no on everything.
+King solves it by saying no to everything.

-King says he's supportive of the reform efforts in principle, but he says that they can only lead to a conference-committee compromise that he'd find unacceptable.
+Although King says he's supportive of the reform efforts in principle, he adds that they can only lead to a conference-committee compromise that he'd find unacceptable.
 "We'll lose in every scenario I can think of," he said.
 "There's nothing to be gained."

 The core of King's "whip team" is relatively small, with Barletta and Mo Brooks, R-Ala., among them.

 Ira Mehlman, a spokesman for the Federation for American Immigration Reform, says there are a "significant number of members who are really concerned that anything that they come out with would be hijacked as a vehicle to push amnesty."